sumanjs/suman/README.md

 * Suman is designed to be used specifically for integration and system testing, using a BDD interface
 * Suman is designed for powerful and full-featured testing of integrated and asynchronous networked systems
 * the rules for the before/after/beforeEach/afterEach hooks are identical to the rules with Mocha
 * skip/only also work like Mocha

-# Important question - Why is Suman better than AVA?
+### Important aside - How is Suman better than AVA?

 Suman borrows the excellent features from Mocha that AVA seems to ignore.
-Suman has more powerful facilities for asynchronous testing due to the Mocha-style hooks.
+Suman has more powerful facilities for asynchronous testing due to Mocha/Chai-style hooks.
 Dependency injection ability also makes Suman extremely convenient to use, compared to AVA.